Porcelain Veneers St. Louis

 Porcelain veneers can mask undesirable defects, such as teeth stained by tetracycline, by an injury, or as a result of a root-canal procedure, and are ideal for masking discolored fillings in front teeth.
 Patients with gaps between their front teeth or teeth that are chipped or worn may consider porcelain veneers.

-A dental lab technician working from a model provided from Dr. Hoffmann or Dr. Daugherty, creates your veneers.
+A dental lab technician working from a model provided by Dr. Hoffmann or Dr. Daugherty creates your veneers.
 Veneers are usually irreversible because it`s necessary to remove a small amount of enamel from your teeth to accommodate the shell.